Dynatrace/dynatrace-otel-collector/internal/processor/entrypointenrichmentprocessor/README.md

 never arrives within `fallback_duration`, all buffered spans for the trace are emitted as-is (no promotion).

-### Attribute promotion semantics

-- **First-wins**: if the local root already has an attribute with a given key, its existing value is preserved and the descendant's value is ignored.
-- **Pattern matching**: all RE2 patterns in `attributes_to_promote` are tested against each attribute key using full-string matching (the regex is tested with `MatchString`, so anchoring with `^` and `$` is recommended for precision).

 ## Deployment constraints

 This processor buffers spans in memory and correlates them by `traceID`.
 All